bkono/kono.sh/content/post/dnsmasq.md

 +++
-Categories = ["development", "docker"]
 Description = ""
-Tags = ["development", "docker", "dnsmasq"] date = "2015-06-02T21:38:15-07:00"
+tags = ["development", "devops", "docker", "dnsmasq"] date = "2015-06-02T21:38:15-07:00"
-title = "prodlike-dev-flow part 1 - dnsmasq"
+title = "A Prodlike dev flow part 1 - dnsmasq "
+author = "moofish32"

 +++

 ### Why and whats it buy you

 dnsmasq is one part of the equation to making our development enviroments behave like a production environment.
 Instead of coding in URLs like http://localhost:8080/ we want to provide http://testing.coolwebsite.dev/.
 This way if we have websites hosted on subdomains or path extension mounts we can browse and function locally the same as you will with a production environment.
 This post solves the DNS problem associated with this flow.
 In order to completely get the dev-prod parity additional tools will be necessary, such as load balancers.

 ### The Setup